-Video revenues primarily represent monthly subscription fees charged to customers for our core cable products and services (including basic and digital cable programming services, wire maintenance, equipment rental and services to commercial establishments), pay-per-view charges, installation, reconnection and late payment fees, franchise fees and other ancillary revenues.
+Video revenues primarily represent monthly subscription fees charged to customers for our core cable products and services (including basic and digital cable programming services, wire maintenance, equipment rental and services to commercial establishments), payper-view charges, installation, reconnection and late payment fees, franchise fees and other ancillary revenues.
 HSD revenues primarily represent monthly fees charged to customers (including small to medium sized commercial establishments) for our HSD products and services and equipment rental fees, as well as fees charged to large-sized businesses for our scalable, fiber-based enterprise network products and services.
 Phone revenues primarily represent monthly fees charged to customers (including small to medium sized commercial establishments) for our phone service.
 Advertising revenues represent the sale of advertising placed on our video services.

 If we continue to lose video customers as a result of competition and weak economic conditions, our video revenues could continue to decline for the foreseeable future.
 However, we believe this will be mostly offset through increased gains in penetration of our advanced video services as well as rate increases.
 We expect further growth in HSD and phone revenues, as we believe we will continue to expand our penetration of our HSD and phone services.
 However, future growth in HSD and phone customers may be adversely affected by intensifying competition, weakened economic conditions and, specific to phone, wireless substitution.
-Advertising revenues may continue to stabilize in 2010, given improving economic conditions and upcoming political elections.
+We expect advertising revenues to continue to stabilize during the remainder of 2010, given improving economic conditions and the impact of political elections.

 Service costs consist primarily of video programming costs and other direct costs related to providing and maintaining services to our customers.
-Significant service costs include: programming expenses; wages and salaries of technical personnel who maintain our cable network, perform customer installation activities and provide customer support; HSD costs, including costs of bandwidth connectivity and customer provisioning, costs related to our enterprise networks business and our network operations center; phone service costs, including delivery and other expenses; and field operating costs, including outside contractors, vehicle, utilities and pole rental expenses.
+Significant service costs include: programming expenses; wages and salaries of technical personnel who maintain our cable network, perform customer installation activities and provide customer support; HSD costs, including costs of bandwidth connectivity and customer provisioning and costs related to our enterprise networks business and our network operations center; phone service costs, including delivery and other expenses; and field operating costs, including outside contractors, vehicle, utilities and pole rental expenses.
 These costs generally rise because of customer growth, contractual increases in video programming rates and inflationary cost increases for personnel, outside vendors and other expenses.
 Costs relating to personnel and their support may increase as the percentage of our expenses that we can capitalize declines due to lower levels of new service installations.
 Service delivery related costs may also fluctuate with the level of investment we make, and corresponding operational efficiencies achieved by such investments.
 We anticipate that our service costs will continue to grow, but should remain fairly consistent as a percentage of our revenues, with the exception of programming costs, which we discuss below.

-Video programming expenses, which are generally paid on a per subscriber basis, have historically been our largest single expense item.
-In recent years, we have experienced a substantial increase in the cost of our programming, particularly sports and local broadcast programming, well in excess of the inflation rate or the change in the consumer price index.
-We believe that these expenses will continue to grow, principally due to the increasing demands of sports programmers, television broadcast station owners for retransmission consent fees, and large programmers for upcoming contract renewals.
+Video programming expenses, which are generally paid on a per subscriber basis, have historically been our largest single expense item, and in recent years we have experienced substantial increases in the cost of our programming, particularly sports and local broadcast programming, well in excess of the inflation rate or the change in the consumer price index.
+We believe that these expenses will continue to grow due to the increasing demands of sports and other large programmers for contract renewals and television broadcast station owners for retransmission consent fees, including certain large programmers who also own major market television broadcast stations.
 While such growth in programming expenses can be partially offset by rate increases, it is expected that our video gross margins will continue to decline, as increases in programming costs outpace any growth in video revenues.